We believe in getting kids EXCITED about science, technology, engineering, and math

 “It taught me a lot of things I don’t know.
 Even my Mom didn’t know, and she’s a nurse!”—Student at Shepherd Elementary, DC

-These are the voices of just a few of the thousands of students who have been inspired, encouraged, and challenged by RESET, a volunteer organization that delivers enriching and engaging science, engineering, and math activities to students in the Washington, DC metro area.
+These are the voices of just a few of the thousands of students who have been inspired, encouraged, and challenged by RESET, a volunteer organization that delivers enriching and engaging science, technology, engineering, and math (STEM) activities to students in the Washington, DC metro area.

 At RESET (Raising Excitement for Science, Engineering and Technology,) we use hands-on experiments, inquiry-based classroom activities, and complementary field trips to introduce Pre-Kindergarten–8th grade students—many of them underserved children from low-income neighborhoods—to the joys of science and math.
 We do this through our wonderful volunteers—professional scientists and engineers who’ve enjoyed fascinating and rewarding careers in their fields and who are eager to share what they know with children who may have never met a scientist before or have little understanding of STEM career choices.